12 Consumer Cyclical Stocks Moving In Thursday's After-Market Session

 Gainers

-GameStop (NYSE:GME) stock surged 7.14% to $14.1 during Thursday's after-market session.
-GameStop's trading volume hit 4.4 million shares by close, accounting for 67.19% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $913.1 million.
+Kaixin Auto Hldgs (NASDAQ:KXIN) stock increased by 3.75% to $1.38.
+Kaixin Auto Hldgs's trading volume hit 45.9K shares by close, accounting for 4.29% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $84.6 million.

 Losers

-Rave Restaurant Gr (NASDAQ:RAVE) shares decreased by 2.19% to $0.97.
-At the close, Rave Restaurant Gr's trading volume reached 1.3K shares.
-This is 0.1% of its average volume over the last 100 days.
-The company's market cap stands at $14.6 million.
+Del Taco Restaurants (NASDAQ:TACO) stock decreased by 6.16% to $9.75.
+Del Taco Restaurants's trading volume hit 260.4K shares by close, accounting for 48.79% of its average volume over the last 100 days.
+The company's market cap stands at $361.5 million.
+As per the press release, Q3 earnings came out today.

-Naked Brand Group (NASDAQ:NAKD) shares fell 1.29% to $0.12.
-Today's trading volume for this security ended up closing at 919.4K shares, which is 5.27 percent of its average volume over the last 100 days.

-Jumia Technologies (NYSE:JMIA) shares declined by 1.05% to $10.4.
-Today's trading volume for this security ended up closing at 189.9K shares, which is 2.07 percent of its average volume over the last 100 days.
-The company's market cap stands at $815.4 million.
+Vera Bradley (NASDAQ:VRA) stock declined by 5.2% to $7.28.
+Today's trading volume for this security ended up closing at 19.1K shares, which is 3.03 percent of its average volume over the last 100 days.
+The company's market cap stands at $243.1 million.

 Posted-In: After-Hours Center Movers